-- (d) Powerplay 1 no more than two (2) fieldsmen shall be permitted outside this fielding restriction area.
-In an innings of 20 overs, these are overs 1 to 6 inclusive. - (e) Powerplay 2 no more than five (5) fieldsmen shall be permitted outside this fielding restriction area.
-In an innings of 20 overs, these are overs 7 to 20 inclusive. - (f) In circumstances when the number of overs of the batting team is reduced, the number of overs within each Powerplay of the innings shall be reduced in accordance with the table below.
-For the sake of clarity, it should be noted that the tables apply to both teams' innings of the match.
+- (e) Powerplay 2 no more than four (4) fielders shall be permitted outside this fielding restriction area.
+In an innings of 45 overs, these are overs 11 to 36 inclusive. - (f) Powerplay 3 no more than five (5) fielders shall be permitted outside this fielding restriction area.
+In an innings of 45 overs, these are overs 37 to 45 inclusive,

+(g) In circumstances when the number of overs of the batting team is reduced, the number of overs within each Powerplay of the innings shall be reduced in accordance with the table below.